 — Fleur Conkling Heyliger

-Nicaragua is an exception amongst foreign adoption nations in that the so-called adaptation of adoptive children takes place in Nicaragua.
+Under Nicaraguan law, the adaptation and bonding of the child to the new adoptive family shall occur abroad.
 Families should expect to spend at least 3 months living in Nicaragua.
 A Family in Bloom Adoption has an in-country bilingual staff person available to assist families during their stay abroad with a variety of support and translation services.
 Initially, the adoptive parents will visit the child in the orphanage before moving into their own accommodations with their matched child(ren).
 Nicaraguan social services then make an assessment and recommendation for the adoption to proceed in the court system.

 Nicaraguan adoptions are fully finalized abroad and children become American citizens upon their arrival in the United States.
 Post-placement reports are required by the Nicaraguan government once a year until a child reaches legal age.